abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### fixed_atoms

 - **Type**: Boolean
-- **Description**: when set to true, the direct coordinates of atoms will be preserved during variable-cell relaxation.
+- **Description**: When set to true, the direct coordinates of atoms will be preserved during variable-cell relaxation.
 If set to false, users can still fix certain components of certain atoms by using the `m` keyword in `STRU` file.
 For the latter option, check the end of this [instruction](stru.md).
 - **Default**: False

-### relax_method

-- **Type**: String
-- **Description**: The method to do geometry optimizations, note that there are two implementations of the CG method, see [relax_new](#relax_new):
-  - bfgs: using BFGS algorithm.
-  - sd: using steepest-descent algorithm.
-  - cg: using cg algorithm.
-- **Default**: cg

-### relax_cg_thr

-- **Type**: Real
-- **Description**: When move-method is set to 'cg-bfgs', a mixed cg-bfgs algorithm is used.
-The ions first move according to cg method, then switched to bfgs when the maximum of force on atoms is reduced below cg-threshold.
-The unit is eV/Angstrom.
-- **Default**: 0.5

-### relax_new

-- **Type**: Boolean
-- **Description**: At around the end of 2022 we made a new implementation of the CG method for relax and cell-relax calculations.
-But the old implementation was also kept.
-To use the new method, set relax_new to true.
-To use the old one, set it to false.
-- **Default**: True

-### relax_scale_force

-- **Type**: Real
-- **Description**: This parameter is only relevant when `relax_new` is set to True.
-It controls the size of the first CG step.
-A smaller value means the first step along a new CG direction is smaller.
-This might be helpful for large systems, where it is safer to take a smaller initial step to prevent the collapse of the whole configuration.
-- **Default**: 0.5

 ### cell_factor